How to buy solar panels How to buy solar water heating panels

 Finding a good solar company - things to look out for

 Our investigations showed some salesmen using dodgy sales tactics and exaggerating the financial savings that could be made, so we strongly recommend that you do your own research first.
 Then compare the estimates of costs and savings you are given by salesmen against other sources of advice.

 There are many solar panel installers out there, so we recommend that you always collect a range of quotes to compare.
-Visit Which?
-Local to find recommended solar panel installers, or search for a certified installer on the Microgeneration Certification Scheme website.
+Which? members can find solar panel installers recommended by other members on Which?
+Local, or search for a certified installer on the Microgeneration Certification Scheme website.